This article was first published March 2015, updated May 2020.

 To overcome this, use personalization tags to address each individual recipient directly.
-A touch of personalization will help make them feel the email was sent directly to them and you are interested specifically in their feedback, increasing the chances you’ll get a response.
+A touch of personalization will help make them feel the email was sent directly to them and that you’re interested specifically in their feedback, increasing the chances you’ll get a response.

-Furthermore, if you have other information about the user (such as their company name), try to include that in your email as well.
+Furthermore, if you have other information about the user (such as their city), try to include that in your email as well.

-Using first name personalization in email campaigns is pretty common these days but, whenever possible, you should include the recipient’s company name or some other details about them.
-Then you take the personalization to a level they are not familiar with, and will increase your chances of getting responses by making them feel like the email was sent exclusively to them.
+Using first name personalization in email campaigns is pretty common these days—but, whenever possible, you should include the recipient’s company name or some other details about them.
+Then you can take personalization to a new level and increase your chances of getting responses by making them feel like the email was sent exclusively to them.

 In Robert Cialdini’s book Influence, he discusses a Harvard study in which a person tries to cut in front of a line of people waiting to use a copier.